 The navy bean is a variety of the common bean native to the Americas, where they were first cultivated.
 You may know them as haricot bean, pearl haricot bean, Boston bean, white pea bean, or pea beans.

 Navy beans are a common type of bean that is used to make baked beans.
-This is because they get creamy when cooked, which makes them perfect for thickening soups and for making dips.
+They develop a creamy texture when cooked, which makes them perfect for thickening soups and for making dips.

-You will love this no soak navy bean soup Instant Pot recipe because it is practically foolproof!
-And, it is the ideal dinner recipe for any night of the week.
-Just “set and forget” it.
+You will love this no-soak navy bean soup Instant Pot recipe because it is hands-off and practically foolproof!
+And, it is the ideal dinner recipe for any night of the week. - Budget-friendly.

 Ingredient Notes and Substitutions

-- Beans – Dried navy beans are the base of this recipe.
-You can also use similar sized small dry beans if you prefer.
+- Beans: Dried navy beans are the base of this recipe.
+Did you know that they can be stored for years?
+We always have some in the pantry.
+You can also use similar-sized small dry beans if you prefer.

-- Aromatics – Onion, garlic, carrots, and celery are used in this recipe.
-Feel free to add or substitute with other vegetables such as mushrooms or squash.
+- Aromatics: Onion, garlic, carrots, and celery are used in this recipe.
+Feel free to add or substitute with other produce such as mushrooms or squash.

 - An electric pressure cooker, at least 6 quart-sized, is used with this recipe.